cbillingham/docconvert/doc/source/intro.rst

 use_types
   Use types in argument output.
 Defaults to True.
 If False, argument, keyword-argument, and attribute type definitions will be skipped.
+  This could be turned False for Python 3, where Sphinx recognizes annotations.

+numpy
+''''''

+Numpy docstring output configuration options.

+use_keyword_section
+  Use **Keyword Arguments** section for all keyword-arguments.
+Defaults to False.
+If set to False, all keyword-arguments will be placed under **Parameters** section.

+use_types
+  Use types in argument output.
+Defaults to True.
+If False, argument, keyword-argument, and attribute type definitions will be skipped.
-  This could be turned False for Python3, where Sphinx recognizes annotations.
+  This could be turned False for Python 3, where Sphinx recognizes annotations.